microsoft/charticulator.com/_tutorials/tutorial8.md

     - timeBegin: 52.70
       timeEnd: 61.00
       text: |
-        Click several months in the slicer to see how it updates the chart
+        Click several months in the slicer to see how it updates the custom visual

 ---